tsripramong/VGA256_USB-host/README.md

 USB_HOST class was set to Human Interface Host Class (HID) and under Platform settings we enabled PA10 as dummy GPIO output then used PA10 for Drive_VBUS_FS.
 This pin will not be used anywhere in the program, just so STM32CubeIDE will not alarm anything at us.

+PB9 and PB10 were set as GPIO_EXTI9 and GPIO_EXTI10 respectively.
+The code HAL_GPIO_EXTI_Callback() inside main.c contains simple function to increse or decrease VOFFSET which is the offset for the first pixel on the line to be presented on screen.
+You might remove this setting and leave VOFFSET as the default value or change to anything between 0 and VGA_LBUFFERSIZE-VGA_WIDTH  to move the image horizontally on the screen.

 Notes:
 You have to provide additional 5V to USB-C connection.
 The Blackpill may accept 5V power from USB-C but does not provide 5V output.
 So you have to use a modified cable with additional 5V to the cable so the device can work properly.